Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-54-here-be-dragons.md

 Only in Folctha would the sight of a foreign head of state plus his entourage choosing to run on foot from the jump terminus to the embassy pass *mostly* without comment.
 Folcthans were familiar with Daar, by and large.
 The town’s police force especially knew to leave him do what he did.

 Then again, Folcthans were used to people charging around on foot in general.
 It was a well-planned city with short routes between all the major focal points.
 Pedestrian traffic was the norm rather than the exception, and it was home to a military base and offered *powerful* tax incentives for sticking to fitness programs.
-Joggers, runners, living battering-rams loping down the street… By and large, it passed with nothing more than a little amusement.
+Joggers, runners, living battering-rams loping down the street...
+By and large, it passed with nothing more than a little amusement.

 The Gaoian Embassy in the Alien Quarter had been redesigned around the Great Father’s foibles, too.
-It was a straight shot right through the front doors to the main conference room, and the way was thrown open for them as they arrived… and sealed up tight behind them as they piled in, panting and well-exercised.
+It was a straight shot right through the front doors to the main conference room, and the way was thrown open for them as they arrived... and sealed up tight behind them as they piled in, panting and well-exercised.

 "‘Kay!"
 Daar chittered as hs surveyed the Champions with his usual air of mischief. "*Now* brief me."

 He waited while they caught their breath, then listened attentively as Meeyuk and the others relayed the essence of what they’d learned.
 As always, he asked many piercing questions of each of the Champions in turn.

 Meeyuk shared everything.
-The *‘lock and key,’* the long-term consequences not only for Leemu but for all of the Gao regardless of whether or not Leemu went on to sire cubs… He kept it brief and efficient, but spared nothing.
+The *‘lock and key,’* the long-term consequences not only for Leemu but for all of the Gao regardless of whether or not Leemu went on to sire cubs...
+He kept it brief and efficient, but spared nothing.

 Daar didn’t need much deliberation to arrive at the only reasonable comment he could make about the entire mess.

-"…Balls."
+"...Balls."

 "Yes," Meeyuk agreed, with a slight chitter.
 The Great Father gave him the first amused look he’d worn in several minutes, and then his face furrowed into the almost-snarl that the more throwback brownies tended to while thinking.